Injured in a Bicycle Accident? Choose a Boston Law Firm with more than 25 Years of Experience.

 Do You Need A Bicycle Accident Lawyer?

 If you, or someone you know, have been injured in a Massachusetts bicycle accident, you may be entitled to damages.
-To speak with a highly experienced Massachusetts bicycle accident lawyer, phone Parker Scheer LLP seven days a week, toll free at 617-886-0500.
-There is no fee charged to discuss your case, and all information furnished, will be kept strictly confidential.Contact us today.
+To speak with a highly experienced Massachusetts personal injury lawyer, phone Parker Scheer LLP seven days a week, toll free at 617-886-0500.
+There is no fee charged to discuss your case with our personal injury lawyers, and all information furnished, will be kept strictly confidential.Contact us today.

 Contact us Now or See a full List of cases we handle